Exploring Detailed Wall Sections in Architecture Design

 Learn More

-The header is in this area.
-You can see the suspended ceiling that's in the room and going for the floor above.
-You'll also notice that there are keynotes that are being presented in the axonometric.
+The header is located in this area.
+You can see the suspended ceiling that's in the room and extending to the floor above.
+You'll also notice that keynotes are presented in the axonometric.

-The floor plan was drawn at an eighth of an inch equals a foot scale.
-The building section was drawn at three thirty-seconds of an inch equals a foot scale.
-The wall section is drawn at a quarter inch equals a foot scale.
+The floor plan was drawn at an eighth-inch equals one-foot scale.
+The building section was drawn at three thirty-seconds inch equals one-foot scale.
+The wall section is drawn at a quarter-inch equals one-foot scale.

-So essentially, the wall section drawing is twice as large as the floor plan and the elevations.
+Essentially, the wall section drawing is twice as large as the floor plan and elevations.
 And for that reason, we can explain more information.
 I'd like to pan our way up the building.

 We're seeing the foundation.
 Dimensional information is not provided here.
 That information is provided by the structural engineer.